vince-nlp/aclrollingreview/cfp.md

 ### Limitations

 We encourage authors to discuss the limitations of their work in a dedicated section titled “Limitations”.
 This section should be included at the end of the paper, before the references, and it will not count toward the page limit.
+This includes both, long and short papers.

 ### Withdrawal Policy